foodfight/showz/scripts/how-to-succeed-in-devops.md

       have to go?
     * Do technology generalists have to move to NYC or SV or can they work remotely?
     * Is there a lot of demand for such technology generalists?
+    * How is performance measured?
+Regardless of how much an individual is paid, there are always questions like "how well is so-and-so doing his job?"
+    * What does the career path look like?

 * How would someone new to our field get started on the path to becoming a technology generalist?